There seems to be some confusion as to what a “Dirty, Difficult and Dangerous job” is—obviously from people who don’t work at such jobs.

 UPDATE 11/2016: I get a lot of female commenters who claim women would do just fine if men were to suddenly disappear—because women can do “anything” a man can.
 Women would simply “take over.”

 Today a FL nursing home called 911 because they desperately needed help with a…..squirrel loose in the rec area.
-You ladies are so pathetic you can’t even shoo an animal out of a room—and call for a man to take care of it—but you’re perfectly capable of handling an electrical grid if it goes down.
+You ladies are so pathetic you can’t even shoo an animal out—and call for a man to take care of it—but you’re perfectly capable of handling an electrical grid if it goes down.